 It looks like this in the address bar:

 If you’re going for the 100% branded look (which you should), then you’ll want to change that ‘betterproposals.io’ part.

-This feature is only available on our monthly paid plans.
+This feature is only available on our Premium and Enterprise paid plans.

 Here’s how you do it

 First, hover over your profile picture in the top right corner of your Dashboard and click 'Settings'.
 From there, pick the brand you wish to set a custom domain for under the 'Branding' section.

 Next, move to the 'Custom Domain' tab and click the answer that's relevant for your current website access options.

 As explained on the screen, you will choose: